srubin/ssrubin.com/src/documents/pages/classprojects.html.md

 ---

-Graduate CS courses at Berkeley generally involve a final research projects.
+Graduate CS courses at Berkeley generally involve a final research project.
 More on this later.